 Give schema contract testing with Pactflow a try

-If you want to know how you can make schemas work with contract testing and don't want to build your own custom tooling, check out our bi-directional contracts feature (currently in dev preview) or read the blog.
+If you want to know how you can make schemas work with contract testing and don't want to build your own custom tooling, check out our Bi-Directional Contract Testing feature or read the blog.